-The most accurate way to test your resting metabolic rate is with an indirect calorimetry device, but if you’re like me and you don’t have access to one, we can use the Mifflin St. Jeor equation below to help estimate our needs.
+The most accurate way to test your resting metabolic rate is with an indirect calorimetry device.
+However, if you don’t have access to one, we can use the Mifflin St. Jeor Equation below to help estimate our needs.

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) + 5

-After you calculate the above, multiple this number by your activity factor below to calculate your TEE.
+After you calculate your BMR, multiple it by your activity factor below to calculate your TEE.

-After we figure out your total energy expenditure (TEE) we will be breaking down each macronutrient into percentages of total calories.
+After we figure out your total energy expenditure (TEE) we will break down each macronutrient into percentages of total calories.

-Next I need to find out how many calories I need from fat, protein, and carbohydrates.
+For example, Larry’s total energy expenditure is 2100 calories, and he wants to maintain his weight.
+Next he needs to find out how many calories he needs from fat, protein, and carbohydrates.

 Standard percentages start out with 80% of your calories from fat, 15% of your calories from protein, and 5% from carbohydrates.

-To figure out the grams of fat I will need to consume, multiple the 2100 calories by 0.80, which gives you 1680 calories, and now take that number and divide it by 9 because there are 9 calories per gram of fat; this gives you ~187g fat.
+Using our example above, to figure out how many grams of fat Larry will need to consume, multiply the 2100 calories by 0.80, which yields 1680 calories.
+And now take that number and divide it by 9 because there are 9 calories per gram of fat.
+This gives Larry about 187g fat.

-Next to figure out grams of protein, take 2100 calories multiplied by 0.15, which gives you 315 calories, and then divide that by 4 because there are 4 calories per gram of protein.
-This gives you ~79g protein.
+Continuing on with our example above, to determine how many grams of protein Larry needs, multiply 2100 calories by 0.15, which yields 315 calories.
+And then divide that by 4 because there are 4 calories per gram of protein.
+This gives Larry about 79g protein.

-Take your 2100 calories and multiply that by .05, which gives you 105 calories and divide that by 4 since there are 4 calories per gram of carbohydrates.
-This gives you ~26g carbs.
+Keeping with our example, to find out how many grams of carbohydrates Larry needs, multiply 2100 calories by .05, which yields 105 calories.
+And now divide that by 4 since there are 4 calories per gram of carbohydrates.
+This gives Larry about 26g carbs.

-Alternatively you could take your 2100 calories minus the calories from fat (1680) minus the calories from protein (315), which gives the calories from carbohydrates (105 calories).
+Alternatively, you could take 2100 calories minus the calories from fat (1680) minus the calories from protein (315), which gives the calories from carbohydrates (105 calories).
 Now take the 105 calories and divide that number by 4.
-This will gives me ~26g of carbohydrates.
+This gives about 26g of carbohydrates.